kthelgason/blag/_posts/2016-02-28-fun-with-c-templates.md

 Another feature of C++ that I just discovered was the full power of the templating system.
 I've heard that C++ templates are Turing-complete and so on, but I never gave this any further thought.
-I used to think this was an academic triviality, like the fact that Conway's game of life is Turing-complete, and the only useage of templates I had ever come across was to genericise(is that a word?) container classes to handle multiple datatypes.
+I used to think this was an academic triviality, like the fact that Conway's game of life is Turing-complete, and the only usage of templates I had ever come across was to genericise(is that a word?) container classes to handle multiple datatypes.
 Turns out templates are a _lot_ more powerful than that.

 In order to explore these new (to me) concepts I created a tiny vector implementation ([source][3]).